Highway Quality Test

 Audit Tip (NHAI):

 Always verify Vicat apparatus calibration before testing.
-Uncalibrated or worn needles can cause significant deviations and are a common objection during NHAI quality audits.
+Worn or uncalibrated needles can cause deviations and trigger audit objections.

 4. Sample Preparation